Phil Mickelson: 2014–2016

-2017: Recovery from surgeries
+2017–2019

 In the fall of 2016, Mickelson had two sports hernia surgeries.
 Those in the golf community expected him to miss much time recovering, however his unexpected return at the CareerBuilder Challenge was a triumphant one, leading to a T-21 finish.
 The next week, in San Diego, he narrowly missed an eagle putt on the 18th hole on Sunday that would have got him to 8-under par instead posting −7 (71-72-67-71) to finish T14 at the Farmers Insurance Open.
 The following week, at the Waste Management Phoenix Open, which he has won three times, he surged into contention following a Saturday 65.
 He played his first nine holes in 4-under 32 and sending his name to the top of the leaderboard.
 However, his charge faltered with bogeys at 11, 12, 14, 15, and a double bogey at the driveable 17th hole.
 He stumbled with a final round 71, still earning a T-16 finish, for his sixth straight top-25 finish on tour.

 Mickelson came close to winning again at the FedEx St. Jude Classic where he had finished in second place the previous year to Daniel Berger.
 He started the final round four strokes behind leaders but he quickly played himself into contention.
 Following a birdie at the 10th hole he vaulted to the top of leaderboard but found trouble on the 12th hole.
 His tee shot carried out of bounds and his fourth shot hit the water, so he had to make a long putt to salvage triple-bogey.
 He managed to get one shot back, but he finished three shots behind winner Berger, in ninth place, for the second straight year.

 Two weeks later he withdrew from the U.S. Open to attend his daughter's high school graduation.
 A week later, his longtime caddie Jim (Bones) Mackay left Mickelson in a mutual agreement.
 Mickelson then missed the cut at both The Open Championship and the PGA Championship.
 On September 6, days after posting his best finish of the season of T6 at the Dell Technologies Championship, Mickelson was named as a captain's pick for the Presidents Cup.
 This maintained a streak of 23 consecutive USA teams in the Presidents Cup and Ryder Cup, dating back to 1994.